 Campus Focus: Nature, Technology, and Beyond

 Upon completion of the course, the student will be familiar with the technological changes which influenced societies of the past as well as those of the world today, and the challenges to the environment posed by current technology.
 Through this class we hope that the student will demonstrate the skills and knowledge of the social sciences and be able to analyze them in their world.
 They should appreciate the commonality of all humans in the multicultural world and be prepared to be an engaged citizen.

 Classroom Policies:

-Regular participation is mandatory. - All quizzes can be taken on any computer with Internet access. - Students need to set up or select an environment conducive for testing (e.g. distraction free area at home, a computer lab at a library, etc.) - Students can take the quizzes at any time between the given dates and times. - Classroom weeks will run from Monday at 12:00 a.m. to Sunday at 11:59 p.m. - A discussion is only a discussion if everyone is participating together.
+Regular participation is highly expected.

+- All quizzes can be taken on any computer with Internet access. - Students need to set up or select an environment conducive for testing (e.g. distraction free area at home, a computer lab at a library, etc.) - Students can take the guizzes at any time between the given dates and times. - A discussion is only a discussion if everyone is participating together.
 Therefore, no points will be given for forum posts once the week is over. - Grades are based on total points earned.

-Grading: 90+A; 80-89B; 70-79C, 60-69D, 59 and below F. Student Email Policy:
+Grading: 90+A; 80-89B; 70-79C, 60-69D, 59 and below F.

+Student Email Policy:

 Dakota College at Bottineau is increasingly dependent upon email as an official form of communication.
 A student's campus-assigned email address will be the only one recognized by the Campus for official mailings.
 The liability for missing or not acting upon important information conveyed via campus email rests with the student.

 Academic Integrity:

 According to the DCB Student Handbook, students are responsible for submitting their own work.
 Students who cooperate on oral or written examinations or work without authorization share the responsibility for violation of academic principles, and the students are subject to disciplinary action even when one of the students is not enrolled in the course where the violation occurred.
 The Code detailed in the Academic Honesty/Dishonesty section of the Student Handbook will serve as the guideline for cases where cheating, plagiarism or other academic improprieties have occurred.

 Disabilities or Special Needs:

 Students with disabilities or special needs (academic or otherwise) are encouraged to contact the instructor and Disability Support Services.

 Title IX: